How Military Veterans Can Fix Your Hiring and Retention Woes

 Their PVI program offers these retention incentives to veterans or veteran spouses who are hired:

-- a sign-on bonus
+- A sign-on bonus

-- a fellow veteran mentor, and
+- A fellow veteran mentor, and

-- additional Paid Time Off (PTO) – beyond normal PTO – to use for VA appointments, help adjust to their new role and ease the transition back into civilian life.
+- Additional Paid Time Off (PTO) – beyond normal PTO – to use for VA appointments, help adjust to their new role and ease the transition back into civilian life.

 Does it work?
 “We’ve seen our veteran community evolve our culture and camaraderie across the business.
 They’re the ones coming in early to cook breakfast for their office.
 The ones who organize hikes with their co-workers to foster those deeper connections.
 The ones who’ve inspired civilians within our company to lean into that culture more.”

-Hiring and retaining veterans can build a better companywide culture.
+Hiring and retaining veterans can build a better company-wide culture.

 Free Training & Resources